 A net seller of options is the opposite.
 This trade will like to be short options which include strategies such as short calls and puts, short straddles and strangle and volatility increases or decreases.
 Typically they will receive a credit for placing the trade which will keep their profit capped and their risk more substantial.

-Both of these two groups have their advantages and disadvantages and as an option trader you will gravitate to one.
-We've never seen an option trader master both of those roles.
+Both of these two groups have their advantages and disadvantages, and as an options trader, you will gravitate to one.
+We've never seen an options trader master both of those roles.
 Which role you fall into will depend on you and your trading.
-We recommend trading a bunch of different strategies at the beginning and you will begin to see which one you have more success with and which one you enjoy more.
-Obviously we are the net sellers of options.
+We recommend trading a bunch of different strategies at the beginning, and you will begin to see which one you have more success with and which one you enjoy more.
+We are the net sellers of options.